-EVGL 126 Introduction to Journalism
+ENGL 126 Introduction to Journalism (3 cr.)

 Prerequisite freshman English or divisional approval.
 This course is designed to acquaint the student with the functions of the news media and the forces which shape them.
 It provides beginning instruction and practice in gathering, writing, and evaluating the news.
 It offers practice in copy preparation and production.
 Lect.
 3 hrs. per wk.